-A.1 The table below highlights changes from version 5 of the guidance to this version.
-References in footnotes 2, 3, 5, 7 and 10 have also been updated.
+- A.1 The table below highlights changes from version 6 of the guidance to this version.
+References in footnotes have also been updated to include web links to the documents referenced. - A.2 The table does not include stylistic or trivial changes.